Posterior and predictive inference for Bayesian STAR splines

 STAR defines a count-valued probability model by (1) specifying a Gaussian model for continuous *latent* data and (2) connecting the latent data to the observed data via a *transformation and rounding* operation.
 Here, the continuous latent data model is a spline regression.

-.
+the data y.
 Options in this case include the empirical cumulative

 alternatives based on Poisson ('pois') or Negative-Binomial ('neg-bin')